The Rocks Pub Crawl Map: Best Pubs & Bars Guide Sydney

 The Hero of Waterloo – Convicts, Tunnels and Tall Tales

-Built in 1844 by stonemason George Paton (who also constructed the nearby Garrison Church), the Hero of Waterloo takes its name from the Duke of Wellington’s famous victory.
+Built in 1844 by stonemason George Paton (who also built the nearby Garrison Church), the Hero of Waterloo is named after the Duke of Wellington’s famous victory.
+The sandstone walls are rumoured to have come from the Argyle Cut.

-The pub’s sandstone walls, rumored to be sourced from the Argyle Cut, have witnessed centuries of The Rocks’ history unfold.
-From its early days, the Hero was a popular haunt for soldiers from the Garrison Church and sailors from the nearby docks at Millers Point.
-This street is one of the most beautiful in the area.
+From the start, this was a popular spot for soldiers from the Garrison Church and sailors from the docks at Millers Point.
+Lower Fort Street is one of the most beautiful streets in The Rocks.

-Beneath the pub lies a network of tunnels, rumored to have been used for smuggling rum – and perhaps even shanghaiing unsuspecting drunks!
-It is said that unwary patrons would be locked in basement cells overnight, only to wake up and find themselves press-ganged into service aboard a ship bound for distant lands.
+Beneath the pub sits a network of tunnels, rumoured to have been used for smuggling rum and shanghaiing drunks.
+The story goes that unwary patrons would be locked in basement cells overnight, then wake up press-ganged onto a ship heading overseas.

-Ask the friendly staff about the pub’s intriguing history – they might even show you the infamous cells!
+Ask the staff about the pub’s history – they might show you the infamous cells.

-These days, the Hero of Waterloo is known for its live music, a welcome sound in a neighborhood where quiet pubs are becoming increasingly rare.
-You can catch jazz, folk, soul and R&B performances, typically starting in the afternoon on weekends.
-It’s a great spot to relax after exploring The Rocks.
+These days, the Hero is known for its live music in a neighbourhood where quiet pubs are becoming rare.
+You can catch jazz, folk, soul and R&B performances, usually starting in the afternoon on weekends.

 Where: 81 Lower Fort Street, The Rocks